 Can I distribute books for free?

-Yes, you can make your books available free, regardless of whether you have a Paid Books Account or a Free Books Account.
+Yes, you can make your books available for free, regardless of whether you have a Paid or Free Books Account.

 Can I distribute self-published books on the iBooks?